 I did not dare take Gavin near the farmhouses for fear of meeting either Deaglan or worse - Gabriel.
 Instead I turned us in the opposite direction and led him toward the kitchen gardens then further on into the shrubbery and formal grounds.
-I made sure to point out anything of significance or that I thought might interest Gavin hoping that if I were in constant dialogue there would be no opportunity for him to try and advance himself in my favor.
+I made sure to point out anything of significance or that I thought might interest Gavin hoping that if I were in constant dialogue it would in give our walk a friendly rather than romantic impression.

 I turned crimson and tried to look away, "Oui, Mr. Delacroix, je sais."